orgrinrt/include_proc_macro/README.md

 ## Usage

 The `include_proc_macro` crate provides a macro designed for easy integration with external tooling, particularly when working with procedural macros.
 It's extremely simple, just wraps an `include!` macro call with some sugar, and is primarily useful to reduce boilerplate and prettify proc-macro code.

+> Note: `include_proc_macro` is intended to be added as a `dev-dependency`

 The macro checks if debug assertions are enabled (`#[cfg(debug_assertions)]`).
 If debug assertions are enabled, it includes a targeted .rs file from the Cargo project's root directory (obtained through the `CARGO_MANIFEST_DIR` environment variable) in the module tree.
 Simple as that.

 ## Example